-Discover the Addiction Treatment Options at Memphis Recovery Centers
+Discover Addiction Treatment Options at Memphis Recovery Centers

 When you consider codeine vs. hydrocodone, the details don’t matter as much as getting help if you have an addiction.
 If you are using these drugs and cannot stop doing so, treatment begins with a call to Memphis Recovery.
-Our trusted team of caring, compassionate professionals is ready to help you regain control.
+Our trusted team of caring, compassionate professionals is ready to help you regain control of our recovery programs.
 Learn more when you call us at 866.304.8254 or reach out to us online today.